Diffusion Models are Efficient Data Generators for Human Mesh Recovery

-\subsection{Implement Details for training ControlNet}
+\subsection{Implement Details for Training ControlNet}

-\Ours employs a customized ControlNet to generate human images and corresponding annotations.
+HumanWild employs a customized multi-condition ControlNet to generate human images and corresponding annotations.
 In the preliminary phase of our research, we adopt the off-the-shelf depth-to-image ControlNet, and keypoint-to-image ControlNet, which are trained on the LAION5B dataset without filtering low-quality images.
 Experiments show that the pre-trained models face challenges when it comes to generating human images with hard poses.
 To resolve this issue, we collect high-quality human images from multiple datasets and then conduct finetuning on the collected datasets for better generation performance.
+We train the customized ControlNet with with AdamW~\cite{adam} in 1e$-5$ learning rate, and 0.01 weight decay for $80,000$ iterations on 8 A100 GPUs.
+For training efficiency, we utilize Fully Sharded Data Parallel (FSDP) with ZeRO Stage 2, gradient checkpointing, and mixed-precision training